Humanities/Arts Exam > Humanities/Arts Notes > Sociology Class 11 > Revision Notes - Understanding Social Institutions

 • Citizen: An individual who is part of a political community, with both rights and responsibilities associated with that membership.

-• Division of Labour: The specialization of work tasks where different occupations are integrated into a production system.
+• Division of Labour: The specialisation of work tasks where different occupations are integrated into a production system.
 While all societies have some form of division of labour, industrialism greatly enhances this complexity, making it international in scope in the modern world.

 • Empirical Investigation: The process of factual inquiry conducted within a specific area of sociological research.